Mabel Louisa Dean Paul: Public figure

-Mrs Atherton had been a leading figure within a group of society women who arrived in Cape Colony with the intent of nursing the injured soldiers, however she flirted with the British officers.
-Sir Frederick Treves, 1st Baronet, a distinguished war surgeon, closely associated with the medical treatment of soldier’s in the Second Boer War, described the presence of society women such as Mrs Atherton as a plague.
-Herbert Kitchener, 1st Earl Kitchener outburst of "women and flies" when describing "ladies of social standing", and women’s "war work" of a certain kind, Mrs Atherton’s name was freely mentioned.
+During the Boer War, Mabel Louisa Dean Paul — then widely known as Mrs Atherton — emerged as a leading figure among a party of fashionable society women who travelled to Cape Colony with the stated intention of nursing wounded soldiers.
+Contemporary reports, however, suggested that she attracted equal attention for her conspicuous charm and flirtatious conduct towards British officers, behaviour that caused considerable gossip both within military circles and in the London press.
+Sir Frederick Treves, 1st Baronet, a distinguished war surgeon, closely associated with the medical treatment of soldier's in the Second Boer War, described the presence of society women such as Mrs Atherton as a plague.
+Herbert Kitchener, 1st Earl Kitchener outburst of "women and flies" when describing "ladies of social standing", and women's "war work" of a certain kind, Mrs Atherton's name was freely mentioned.
 Notwithstanding, such travel for British society women at the time was not without risk.
 Her younger sister Gladys Dean Paul would die in Matjiesfontein during 1902.